 In a misleading statement, the defense maintained that plaintiffs' residences were not determined to be noise impacted by the RSA project.

 The flysfo.com website has/had a misleading quote from a legal case that says the FAA is responsible for runway noise, not the City and County of San Francisco.

-Implying it was within court law to do so, the defense requested a court hearing to ask for the case to be moved to a "more neutral" county.
+Presumably unaware that it is not within court law to do so, the defense requested a court hearing to ask for the case to be moved to a "more neutral" county.